-We have studied the problem of designing order-of-addition experiments in cases where the number of components of interest m outnumbers the number of available positions in each sequence q.
-Like the standard orderof-addition problem in which each run is a permutation of all m components, the full design that includes all possible sequences grows too quickly to be appropriate in most cases, necessitating smarter, simpler designs.
+We have studied the problem of designing order-of-addition experiments when the number of components of interest m outnumbers the number of available positions in each sequence q.
+Like the standard order-of-addition problem, in which each run is a permutation of all m components, the full design that includes all possible sequences grows too quickly to be appropriate in most cases, necessitating smarter, simpler designs.
 However, this problem differs from the standard one in that our goal is not only to understand the relationship between the component sequence and the response, but also to screen the components to find the q components that have the largest effect.
-While only small modifications of the standard order-of-addition models are necessary to accommodate this new component screening problem, new designs are required to keep costs low.
+Although only small modifications of the standard order-of-addition models are necessary to accommodate this new component screening problem, new designs are required to keep costs low.

-We have proposed three constructions for order-of-addition screening designs and have shown that each guarantees D-optimality for certain run sizes.
-For the CPS model, Algorithm 1 generates D-optimal designs by leveraging the balance properties of the $\mathbf{F}{n,m}$ designs generated in Stokes and Xu (2022) for the standard order-of-addition problem.
-On the other hand, Algorithms 2 and 3 generate D-optimal designs for different choices of m and q under the PWOS model.
-Algorithm 2 considers the case that m is even and q = 3.
-For this case the algorithm generates highly efficient designs including a D-optimal half-fraction design for both models.
-Algorithm 3 covers the remaining cases where m > 4 and 3 < q < m.
-Using the OofA-OA designs developed for the standard order-of-addition problem under the PWO model, this construction generates D-optimal designs with only a small fraction of the number of runs in the full design, with the savings growing larger as m increases.
-Collectively these three constructions fill an important gap in the order-of-addition literature.
-In cases where the assumption of a single, fixed q is not met, composite designs can be generated by concatenating the designs from the appropriate construction(s).
-We see this in the more general version of the job scheduling problem, wherein the sequence that achieves the true minimum across all q values may have a different number of components per sequence than what is assumed in our experiments.
-A composite design could be beneficial for finding the optimal sequence.
+We have proposed three constructions for order-of-addition screening designs, and have shown that each guarantees D-optimality for certain run sizes.
+For the CPS model, Algorithm 1 generates D-optimal designs by leveraging the balance properties of the $\mathbf{F}{n,m}$ designs generated by Stokes and Xu (2022) for the standard order-of-addition problem.
+Algorithms 2 and 3 generate D-optimal designs for different choices of m and q under the PWOS model.
+Algorithm 2 considers the case that m is even and q=3.
+For this case the algorithm generates highly efficient designs, including a D-optimal half-fraction design for both models.
+Algorithm 3 covers the remaining cases, where m > 4 and 3 < q < m.
+Using OofA-OA designs developed for the standard order-of-addition problem under the PWO model, this construction generates D-optimal designs with only a small fraction of the number of runs in the full design, with the savings growing larger as m increases.
+Collectively, these three constructions fill an important gap in the order-of-addition literature.
+In cases in which the assumption of a single, fixed q does not hold, we can generate composite designs by concatenating the designs from the appropriate construction(s).
+We see this in the more general version of the job scheduling problem, wherein the sequence that achieves the true minimum across all q values may have a different number of components per sequence to that assumed in our experiments.
+In this case, a composite design may help to find the optimal sequence.

-To demonstrate the value of our methods, we have studied several job scheduling problems with job rejection penalties for various values of m and q.
-We have found that for simpler problems, training each model on the fractional optimal design from our constructions results in a suitable fit with accurate estimates and strong predictive performance.
-Furthermore, to showcase the cost-saving potential of our designs, we have considered experiments for job scheduling problems in an active learning framework.
-The results of this study indicate that the proposed designs tend to result in much faster convergence of the algorithm to the true optimal sequence when compared to a randomly generated initial design, even as m increases.
-By providing efficient designs for the study of order-of-addition screening experiments, we hope that researchers may soon find many other applications of these results and continue to explore new approaches for modeling this problem.
-In particular, a two-stage strategy that first screens the components and then studies the ordering effect may be beneficial.
-For this approach, PWO models that include indicators for whether each component is included in the sequence have shown the potential for capturing the relationship in order-of-addition screening experiments.
+To demonstrate the value of our methods, we examined several job scheduling problems with job rejection penalties, for various values of m and q.
+We found that for simpler problems, training each model on the fractional optimal design from our constructions results in a suitable fit, with accurate estimates and strong predictive performance.
+Furthermore, to showcase the cost-saving potential of our designs, we considered experiments for job scheduling problems in an active learning framework.
+Here, the results show that the proposed designs tend to result in much faster convergence of the algorithm to the true optimal sequence compared with that of a randomly generated initial design, even as m increases.
+By providing efficient designs for order-of-addition screening experiments, we hope researchers will find many other applications of these results, and continue to explore new approaches for modeling this problem.
+In particular, a two-stage strategy that first screens the components, and then studies the ordering effect may be beneficial.
+For this approach, PWO models that include indicators for whether each component is included in the sequence have shown potential for capturing the relationship in order-of-addition screening experiments.

-Supplementary Materials
+Supplementary Material